St Catharine's College, Cambridge: Buildings

-From early 2020, construction works have occurred to renovate St Catharine's Main Hall as part of the "Central Spaces projects".
+Between September 2020 and August 2022, the facilities at the Trumpington Street site of St Catharine's were renovated as part of the "Central Spaces project".
 A temporary hall was erected on the main court and named "Catzebo", a portmanteau of "Catz" and "gazebo" for its tent-like appearance.
 The name was chosen by the Head Porter following an advisory student vote in which "Catzebo" was put forward by Robson Tebbutt, a student.
+The official opening for the newly built areas occurred in early October 2022, and the overall cost was stated to be around £16 million.

 Academics

 Historically, St Catharine's has generally been placed in the top third of the Tompkins Table (the annual league table of Cambridge colleges), though its position tends to vary year on year.
 In 2014, its position slipped to 21st, but rose to 13th in 2015 with more than 25% of students gaining First-class honours, and it has further risen to 10th in 2018 with more than 30% gaining a First.
 The first time the college had been placed at the top of the Tompkins Table was in 2005.
 Between 1997 and 2010, the college averaged 9th of 29 colleges.